IAmNathanPalmer/Steam-Machine/README.md

 ## 11. Notes
 - This seems like work but most of it is just typing and entering or saving info
 - This is **only done once** and this will result in a stable Steam Linux gaming system that will just start and run
-- You can also add MangoHub or Gamescope if you're comfortable with these CLI tools.
-I left them out as they don't add much benefit in my opinion
+- If Steam Big Picture doesn’t start automatically -> check ```systemctl status launch.service```
+- If updates didn’t run -> check /var/log/update.log
 - You can use another distro to do this including Fedora, etc. but Debian is stable and predictable
 - Steam Input handles native controller support (Xbox, Playstation, Nintendo Switch), games launched through Steam need no extra support
+- If your controller isn’t recognized -> verify Steam Input is enabled
 - There are gaming distros but those are desktop PC systems, this allows you to set up your own gaming-specific system
 - I also have a Plex media server that is exactly this but with Plex instead of Steam.
-The system barely uses resources and allows maximum uptime
+This setup barely uses resources and allows maximum uptime
 - If you do need to shut down entering ```sudo shutdown -r now``` will restart and ```sudo shutdown -h now``` will shut it off
 - If you're worried about using a new system with command line, they are well documented and can always be looked up
 - After completing this, you now have a system that uses nearly the same stack as valve and behaves like SteamOS under the hood.